-Purchase College.
-State University of New York of the distinctive programs in the liberal arts and connect and professional training in the visual and performing at the order as School of The Arts.
-It structs we discuss performed to The Performing at its Center and features a fine permanent collection of American art and changing an abstract at the Newborger Museum of Ert.

-NIKON PHOTOGRAPHY SCHOLARSHIP PURCHASE COLLEGE/SUNY

-M. A. AUDU is a queer/trans photographer born in Jos, Nigeria and now living in New York City.
+Purchase College, State University of New York offers distinctive programs in the liberal arts and sciences and professional training in the visual and performing arts through its School of The Arts.
+It attracts world class performers to The Performing Arts Center and features a fine permanent collection of American art and changing exhibitions at the Neuberger Museum of Arts.
+NIKON PHOTOGRAPHY SCHOLARSHIP PURCHASE COLLEGE/SUNY M. A. AUDU is a queer/trans photographer born in Jos, Nigeria and now living in New York City.
 Their work intends to move away from the 'cliché' discourse around black art and artists and the specific way of consuming black/queer art which assumes that the marginal artist must explore their identity.
 Audu is motivated by others sharing their identities who lack the means to capture it.
 Marginalized people are always under a lens so Audu's work attempts to return it to them.
 They continue to work with their subjects to illustrate the importance of simply existing.
 ANOUK GRANDITS is a junior working towards a BFA in photography and printmaking at Purchase College/SUNY.
 She uses her photography to track changes in her personal life and the larger world-the physical and emotional environments in which we live.
 Once taking for granted the factual, documentary nature of photography, she has recently begun to question the honesty of images.
 She has been experimenting with this idea by weaving two separate images together.
 In doing this, she alters the photographs' original intentions, forcing the subjects of different images to interact and occupy the same frame and creating new narratives between them.
 MINA GRULLON is a junior photography major at Purchase College/SUNY.
 Born in Queens, Mina was influenced by the various cultures and people that surrounded her.
 Her work explores portraiture as a means of understanding people and questioning her own sense of identity.
 Mina explores abstraction through distorting colors and lights to communicate feelings of loss and confusion.
 Her photographs are inspired by her childhood trauma and her healing journey, aiming to connect to individuals with similar experiences.
 Mina enjoys pushing the limitations of the photographic medium, delving into experimental techniques and uses of imagery.

 INSPIRATION ARRIVES SUDDENLY AT TIMES - SHAPED BY WORDS, MUSIC, ART AND THE MYSTERIES OF LIFE.

+GORDON PARKS

 LIVE AUCTION